 Permits - Successful applicants will be required to provide sufficient documentation that the project expects to receive or has received all necessary permits and clearances to comply with any Federal, state, or local requirements.
 Where projects involve work in the waters of the United States, NFWF strongly encourages applicants to conduct a permit pre-application meeting with the U.S. Army Corps of Engineers prior to submitting their proposal.
-In some cases, if a permit pre-application meeting has not been completed, NFWF may require successful applicants to complete such a meeting prior to grant award.
-NFWF strongly encourages applicants to conduct conversations with all relevant permitting agencies.
+In some cases, if a permit pre-application meeting has not been completed, NFWF may require successful applicants to conduct conversations with all relevant permitting agencies.